rjosih/spotify-search/README.md

 * A token sets in localstorage as verifier.
 * You are redirected to /search
 * Search for a song, album, artist etc --> makes an api call with the verified token
+* Response comes back and are being stored in the Redux store.
-* Results are listed as albums.
-But you can choose artists and lists as well.
+* Results from Redux sture are listed as albums as default.
+You can choose artists and lists as well and it'll show their results.

 ## Techniques
 ### Front-end